PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 6.      }
 7. }
 ```
-In this example, at line 3, value of variable `i` is changed, but it still is the same variable.
+In this example, at line 3, value of variable `i` is changed, but it still is the same variable, thus not a redefinition.
 A variable will be considered redefined, when another varible with the same name (with same or different data types) is **re-declared** in an inner scope.

 ### Point Breakdown